Couri3r/RAG-Local-Search-Engine/README.md

     **`http://localhost:3000`**

 7.  **First Use:**
-    Use the sidebar to enter an **absolute path** to a directory on your computer that you wish to index, then click "Re-index".
+    Use the sidebar to enter `/documents` to index, then click "Re-index".
 Once the indexing is complete, you can start asking questions!

 ### How to Stop the Application